preeteeg/reduxApps/README.md

 ### first argument mapStateToProps (state) //return an object which represent the state
 ### second argument mapDispatchToProps (dispatch,ownProps) // return an object with invoking
 ### install redux-devtools-extension https://github.com/zalmoxisus/redux-devtools-extension
+### To use multiple reducer , use combineReducers from redux in createStore function
+### combineReducers takes an object of different part of the state e.g combineReducers ({countState:countReducers,modalState:modalReducers,productsState:productsReducers})
+### Each component will make use of it's part of the state in mapsStateToProps instead of the whole state